Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Northeast Corridor (Regional Service)

 - New York to Washington, DC: 3.5 hours.
-One of the most popular routes in the system.
+One of the most popular routes in the country.

 - New York to Boston: 4 hours.
 Scenic coastal views through Connecticut and Rhode Island.